LEAD - Leadership

 Examines the basic principles and techniques of interviewing and their application in informational, employment and organizational contexts.
 Applied course designed to develop basic relationship-building, interviewing, reporting, problem-solving and decision-making skills with diverse clients, co-workers, or other groups.
 Focuses on fundamentals and techniques that cut across multiple interviewing situations and prepare students for current real-world applications.

-Integrates coursework with planned and supervised professional experiences for a total of at least 400 hours.
+Integrates coursework with planned and supervised professional experiences.
 Repeatable for a total of 6 credit hours.
 Prerequisite(s): program consent.

 LEAD 485.
 Organizational Studies and Leadership (3).